100 WVIA Way

 House Speaker Mike Johnson visited the Moosic home of an area businessman Friday afternoon, April 10, 2026 to raise money for U.S. Rep. Rob Bresnahan’s re-election.

-The seat’s competitive nature — Bresnahan defeated former Rep. Matt Cartwright by only 1.6 percentage points — has repeatedly attracted top House Republicans to campaign for Bresnahan.
+The 8th district's seat’s competitive nature — Bresnahan defeated former Rep. Matt Cartwright in 2024 by only 1.6 percentage points — has repeatedly attracted top House Republicans to campaign for Bresnahan.
+The candidates and outside groups spent tens of millions of dollars on that race.

 Johnson raised money for Bresnahan on May 20, 2024, at a Dallas Twp. home.